 Are there different variants of this coronavirus?

 Yes, there are different variants of this coronavirus.
 Like other viruses, the coronavirus that causes COVID-19 can change (mutate).
-In December 2020, B.1.1.7, a new variant, was identified in the United Kingdom, and since then, variants have appeared in other locations around the world, including B.1.351, first isolated in South Africa, and others.
-Mutations may enable the coronavirus to spread faster from person to person, and may cause more severe disease.
+Mutations may enable the coronavirus to spread faster from person to person as in the case of the delta and omicron variants.
 More infections can result in more people getting very sick and also create more opportunity for the virus to develop further mutations.
 Read more about coronavirus variants.